kubernetes/enhancements/keps/sig-docs/1326-third-party-content-in-docs/README.md

 links to other providers’ single-sourced content.
 This simplifies version management and reduces the work required to maintain content.

 This KEP defines how to handle third-party and dual-sourced content in documentation, so that authors can judge what is appropriate to propose and so that PR approvers can make consistent, fair decisions during the review process.

 ## Motivation

 SIG Docs publishes Kubernetes
 documentation on kubernetes.io in line with its [charter](https://github.com/kubernetes/community/blob/master/sig-docs/charter.md#scope) and sets standards for website content.
-Prior to this KEP, there are no clear guidelines or standards for third-party and dual-sourced content.
+Prior to this KEP, there were no clear guidelines or standards for third-party and dual-sourced content.

 The Kubernetes documentation is currently a mix of both 1) documentation